-We offer EPA Compliant Pressure Washing services on all of our jobs using the equipment below.
+We offer EPA Compliant Pressure Washing services in Maryland on all of our jobs using the equipment below.

 With over 26 years of experience offering EPA Compliant Pressure Washing, we have seen the need for EPA compliant pressure washing services increase each year.
 Fines for failing to meet EPA compliance can be as high as $50,000 for the company providing pressure washing, and for the owner of the property.
 EPA compliant pressure washing services are a bit more expensive than traditional companies but its better than having your companies name in the news for polluting local waterways and damaging the environment!

 We use professional grade environmentally friendly products and waste water recovery systems to keep in compliance with The Clean Water Act and other EPA regulations.